preactjs/preact-www/content/guide/differences-to-react.md

 # Differences to React

 Preact itself is not intended to be a reimplementation of React.
 There are differences.
 Many of these differences are trivial, or can be completely removed by using [preact-compat], which is an thin layer over Preact that attempts to achieve 100% compatibility with React.

 The reason Preact does not attempt to include every single feature of React is in order to remain **small** and **focussed** - otherwise it would make more sense to simply submit optimizations to the React project, which is already a very complex and well-architected codebase.

+## Version Compatibility

+For both Preact and [preact-compat], version compatibility is measured against the _current_ and _previous_ major releases of React.
+When new features are announced by the React team, they may be added to Preact's core if it makes sense given the [Project Goals].
+This is a fairly democratic process, constantly evolving through discussion and decisions made in the open, using issues and pull requests.

 ## What's Included?